girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 How it works is that when a user trigger the slash command from Slack client's interface, the message will be sent to the URL via `HTTP POST` (or `GET` if you specified in your config).

-Basically, when you receive a request, which looks like:
+When you receive a request from your user, for instance, `/httpstatus 302`, the data that will be posted to your URL looks like:

 ```bash
 command=/httpstatus